chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_user_put.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The PUT method is used to commit files that are in a sandbox to their final location so that changes to cookbooks will not require re-uploading the same data.
+The PUT method is used to update a specific user.
+If values are not specified for the PUT method, the |chef server| will use the existing values rather than assign default values.

 This method has no parameters.